He who has light within him will sit in the centre and enjoy a bright day

 When stumped for songs in any letter of the alphabet while playing Antakshari game of songs at home, he was the kind of precocious child who would create songs of his own for the occasion.
 The social scene in Aligarh, where Hindi and Urdu were the warp and weft of a composite culture that evolved as an amalgam of Hindu and Muslim culture, broadened his capacity for both humane and artistic understanding.

-When he had met a Hindi film producer in Calcutta, the producer had promised to give him an opportunity in Hindi film.
-This motivated him to shift to Bombay (now Mumbai) in 1968 and there he plunged into full time efforts to become a music composer.
-In 1971, he was asked by the Director of the film Mehboob Ki Mehendi, to work as assistant to Naushad, the film’s music composer.
+When he had met a Hindi film producer in Calcutta, the producer had promised to give him an opportunity in Hindi films.
+This motivated him to shift to Bombay in 1968 and there he plunged into full time efforts to become a music composer.
+In 1971, he was asked by the Director of the film Mehboob Ki Mehendi H S Rawail, to work as assistant to Naushad, the film’s music composer.
 But he refused the offer point blank, saying that he wanted to be nobody’s assistant.
 This was the decision of a very clear and determined mind that, even with the daily handicap of a visually challenged person, was supremely confident of his own art.

-Tired by the repeated rejection of the many tunes sung by him, Ravindra felt extremely irritated.
+Tired by the repeated rejection of the many tunes sung by him, Ravindra felt extremely frustrated.
 He told them in a matter of fact tone that he will finally sing to them one more tune and if it fails to pass muster with them, then he will withdraw himself from the film.
 What followed should certainly rank with top mysteries of film making!
-Ravindra sang to them a tune that ranked as an ordinary one in his books.
-Surprisingly, both Sippy and Shashi Kapoor approved the tune, at once, saying that this was what they expected!
-Truth to be told, no film composer knows why a tune is rejected or why another is selected!
+Ravindra sang to them a tune that ranked as a very ordinary one in his book of standards.
+Surprisingly, both Sippy and Shashi Kapoor approved the tune at once, saying that this was what they were waiting for!
+Truth to be told, no film composer knows why a tune is rejected or why a tune is selected!

 From that moment Ravindra’s stars were on a continuous ascendance.
 As a classy composer of Hindi film music he kept on creating one marvelous score after another.
 He was called upon by such big banners as Raj Kapoor’s R.K.Films, Rajshree Pictures, Sippy Films and Barjatya Films, now and then, to work his creative magic.
 Though he did not achieve commercial super stardom, Ravindra Jain is a happy and contended man that he has done more than justice to the opportunities he had been afforded with his superbly crafted songs.
 His innings as music composer continues up to the recent film Ek Vivah Isi Bhi starring the latest young protagonist Shahid Kapoor.

 You would have noticed that most of the names of the singers cited above are new.
 Hemlata is the female voice that had sung with Yesudas in the songs of the film Chit Chor.
 Hers is a voice not very familiar to the world of Hindi films.
 But she is still remembered for singing the already mentioned song ‘Akhiyon Ki Jharokkon Se’.
-Aarti Mukherji who sang the song ‘Do Panchhi Do Tinkey’ is a marvelously emotive Bengali singer.
-I started liking her sweet voice for that slight tremolo (vibrato?) in her singing voice.
+Aarti Mukherji who sang the song ‘Do Panchi Do Thinke’ is a marvelously emotive Bengali singer.
+I started liking her sweet voice for that slight tremolo in her singing.
 Ravindra Jain had introduced, enthused and encouraged many singers with opportunities to sing in Hindi films, exactly the way he had encouraged Yesudas to sing in Hindi.
 This includes names like Jaspal Singh, Suresh Wadkar, Sushma Shreshta and Kavita Krishnamurthy.

 Ravindra Jain was a great fan of the songs of composers like Madan Mohan, Roshan and S.D.Burman.
 Lata Mangeshkar had always been his favourite singer.
 With her voice, Ravindra Jain had given many beautiful songs like ‘Tera Mera Saath Rahe’.
 For this song, in particular, he had waited for two months to get Lata Mangeshkar’s date and as he readied for recording he received a telegram informing him of the passing away of his father.
 But he stood and recorded the song with heavy sorrow weighing in his mind!